Rochester man convicted of sexual abuse of a child

-Frank Campbell, 41, was convicted by a Monroe County Jury of several counts of sexual abuse involving a child on Monday.
+ROCHESTER, N.Y.
+(WROC) — Frank Campbell, 41, was convicted by a Monroe County Jury on several counts of sexual abuse involving a child, officials announced Monday.

+According to federal prosecutors, the man was convicted on the following charges:

 - Sexual Abuse in the Second Degree